-How to you fight overeating?
-If you battle like I used to, you pull out the latest diet in an attempt to reign in your flesh.
+How do you fight overeating?
+If you battle like I used to, you pull out the latest diet in an attempt to rein in your flesh.
 Maybe you swear off entire food groups or maybe you weigh and measure every bite you consume.

 But I didn’t.
 I couldn’t.

 All of the nutritional knowledge in the world cannot change us on a spiritual level.
 I think it is very possible, even very likely, that God has allowed us to fight this battle with food for a greater purpose.

 For we are not fighting against flesh-and-blood enemies, but against evil rulers and authorities of the unseen world, against mighty powers in this dark world, and against evil spirits in the heavenly places.Ephesians 6:12 (NLT)

 While he was offered the most extraordinary armor from the king’s court, he chose to fight this massive threat with simply a sling and a stone.
 David prevailed because David went into battle with the precise equipment that God had called him to bear.

 A final word: Be strong in the Lord and in his mighty power.
 Put on all of God’s armor so that you will be able to stand firm against all strategies of the devil.Ephesians 6:10-11 (NLT)

 I will be completely honest here and say that the armor of God always felt mystical to me.
 After all, I am not picking up a physical shield or sword and I certainly don’t want to sport a helmet for a Target run.

 While these tools are not physical, they are not mystical either.
 There are concrete ways we can truly “put on the armor of God” for this battle against unhealthy behaviors.

-My suggestion would be to read over the list and then prayerfully choose one area to focus on.
+My suggestion would be to read over the list and then prayerfully choose ONE area to focus on.
 A warrior learns how to battle one step at a time.
 That’s you, my friend!

 Therefore, put on every piece of God’s armor so you will be able to resist the enemy in the time of evil.
 Then after the battle you will still be standing firm.
 Stand your ground, putting on the belt of truth and the body armor of God’s righteousness.
 For shoes, put on the peace that comes from the Good News so that you will be fully prepared.
 In addition to all of these, hold up the shield of faith to stop the fiery arrows of the devil.
 Put on salvation as your helmet, and take the sword of the Spirit, which is the word of God.
 Pray in the Spirit at all times and on every occasion.
 Stay alert and be persistent in your prayers for all believers everywhere.Ephesians 6:13-18 (NLT)

 The Belt of Truth holds us together.
 Or, as John 8:32 states, the truth sets us FREE!
-I know that one area many of us tend to foster lies is in how we eat.
-Afterall, who hasn’t said that they “cheat” on their diets?
+One area many of us foster lies is found in how we eat.
+After all, who hasn’t said that they “cheat” on their diets?